ChristopherA/revocable-self-signed-tls-certificates-hack/README.md

 Demo
 ----

-These are the details for the demo of this capability for Blockchain University’s Demo Night on Saturday May 16th: http://www.meetup.com/blockchainU/events/221953311/
+These are the details for the demo of this capability for Blockchain University’s Demo Night on Monday May 18th: http://www.meetup.com/blockchainU/events/221953311/

 We are using the bitcore.js library for node and browser-based bitcoin transactions, with some code from other open source libraries offline paper wallet, and javascript-based TLS and certificates.